dashingsoft/pyarmor/docs/man.rst

 **OPTIONS**

--B, --force           Force to obfuscate all scripts -r, --only-runtime    Generate extra runtime files only -n, --no-runtime      DO NOT generate runtime files -O, --output OUTPUT   Output path, override project configuration --platform NAME       Distribute obfuscated scripts to other platform
+-B, --force                   Force to obfuscate all scripts -r, --only-runtime            Generate extra runtime files only -n, --no-runtime              DO NOT generate runtime files -O, --output OUTPUT           Output path, override project configuration --platform NAME               Distribute obfuscated scripts to other platform --package-runtime <0,1,2>     Save the runtime files as a package or not

 **DESCRIPTION**